 The journey to New York was a long one, with a short layover in Washington, DC.
 Our gate is occupied when we land, so we wait.
 The longer we sit still, the more I want OUT.
-My ears are starting to ring, my heart is doing backflips, and I feel the familiar squeeze around my throat as anxiety gains momentum.
+My heart is doing backflips, and I feel the familiar squeeze around my throat as anxiety gains momentum.

-By the time we deplane I am practically sprinting out of the airport with crazy eyes, sporting a proud red ‘fro.
+By the time we deplane I am practically sprinting out of the airport sporting a proud red ‘fro.
 God bless humidity.
 And ponytail holders.

-I grabbed a cab and headed to the hotel.
+I grab a cab and head to the hotel.
 The day has been too long, with too much stimulation.
 I am still fighting off anxiety and all I want to do is hole up somewhere quiet; and once again I am frustrated with myself for feeling that way.

-I was amazed as I saw the New York skyline for the first time since October 2001 – the last time I had been there the city was still smoldering.
+I am amazed as I see the New York skyline for the first time since October 2001 – the last time I had been there the city was still smoldering.
 The smoke and ashes were long gone now…replaced be a single tower that gleamed as the sun was setting.

 It wasn’t long before we were parked in front of the hotel – Jolly Madison Towers.
 It was huge.
 It was old.
 It was AWESOME.